kharchenkolab/conos/vignettes/walkthrough.md

 off automated dropping of low-expressed genes (`min.cells.per.gene=0`), and lower the numbers of local PCs estimated for faster processing.
-(note: you could run the outer loop in parallel using mclapply, however if ran within RStudio this sometimes causes multi-threading problems;
+(note: you could run the outer loop in parallel using mclapply, however if ran within RStudio this sometimes causes multithreading problems;
 also, multiprocessing must be disabled in order to obtain exactly the same individual sample embeddings from one run to another: this can be done by using `set.seed(1)` and specifying `n.cores=1` in the command